Explaining black box text modules in natural language with language models: Discussion

 \methods could potentially enable much better mechanistic interpretability for LLMs, allowing for automated analysis of submodules present in LLMs (e.g. attention heads, transformer factors, or experts in an MOE), along with an explanation score that helps inform when an explanation is reliable.
 Trustworthy explanations could help audit increasingly powerful LLMs for undesired behavior or improve the distillation of smaller task-specific modules. \methods also could also be a useful tool in many scientific pipelines.
 The fMRI analysis performed here generates many explanations which can be directly tested via followup fMRI experiments to understand the fine-grained selectivity of brain regions. \methods could also be used to generate explanations in a variety of domains, such as analysis of text models in computational social science or in medicine.

 While effective, \methods has many limitations. \methods only explains a module's top responses, but it could be extended to explain the entirety of the module's responses (e.g. by selecting top ngrams differently).
-Going even further, future explanations could consider the relationships and weights between different modules to explain circuits of modules rather than modules in isolation, e.g.~\cite{conmy2023towards}.
+Additionally, due to its reliance on ngrams, SASC fails to capture low-level text patterns or patterns requiring long context, e.g. patterns based on position in a sequence.
+Future explanations could consider adding information beyond ngrams, and also probe the relationships between different modules to explain circuits of modules rather than modules in isolation.